-Such securities include vested and exercisable stock options as of the date of this prospectus, but exclude (i) any unvested convertible securities, stock options, RSUs or other equity awards issued by us as of the date of this prospectus, and (ii) shares held by venture capital funds or other institutional investors.
+Such securities include vested and exercisable stock options as of the date of this prospectus, but exclude (i) any unvested convertible securities, stock options, RSUs or other equity former employees.

 Any time after our public release of earnings following the most recent period for which financial statements are included in this prospectus, or the second release window; provided, that the closing price of our Class A common stock on Nasdaq is at least the same as the initial public offering price per share set forth on the cover page of this prospectus for three consecutive trading days at any time after our public release of earnings.